• Home

 Thinking Feelingly: Somatic Approaches to Poetry

-Thinking Feelingly is a collection of essays exploring how poetry might be experienced with the whole self, through emotion, physiology, and intuition.
-The book anthologizes poems by a wide range of poets, carefully selected for each week of the calendar year.
-After spending a few pages lingering with them, each weekly entry offers an embodied practice for engaging them at the level of bone and skin.
-Hawkins draws from a wide range of somatic techniques, from breathwork to movement to visualizations to way quirkier experiments.
-Her whimsical writerly style is peppered with jokes and personal anecdotes, alongside ruminations about how poetry can convey deep wisdom.
+Thinking Feelingly is a collection of essays, an eclectic anthology of famous and more obscure poems, and a body of somatic practices, all designed to explore how poetry might be experienced with the whole self, through emotion, physiology, and intuition.
+Each chapter carefully selects poetry for each week of the calendar year, spends a few pages lingering with them, and offers an embodied practice for engaging them at the level of bone and skin.
+You'll find a wide range of somatic techniques, from breathwork to movement to visualizations to way quirkier experiments.
+Jokes and personal anecdotes live alongside ruminations about how poetry can convey deep wisdom.
 These pages want to share shivers with you, relishing poems using the same sense-based capacities with which we actually encounter them.
 Aligned with emergent liberatory work that seeks to mobilize stuck spots in our current thinking, this project hopes to open up new questions rather than answering old ones.
 Most centrally: what practices drop poetry into gut feeling?

 "Re-Creating Eve: Sedgwick's Art and the Practice of Renewal" in Criticism 52:2